eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 cap <sub-command> [arg]
 ^^^^^^^^^^^^^^^^^^^^^^^

   Description: sends a raw CAP command to the server.
-Sub-commands can be the CAP commands of LS, LIST, or REQ, or the eggdrop internal commands of -list or -active. -list will show commands supported on the current server, -active will show any capabilities already negotiated with the server.
+Sub-commands can be the valid CAP client sub-ccommands of LS, LIST, REQ, or END; or the eggdrop internal commands of -list or -active. -list will show the capabilities supported on the current server, -active will show any capabilities already negotiated by Eggdrop with the server.
 If sending a REQ, use arg to pass the requested capability to the server.

   Returns: nothing